giantswarm/releases/azure/archived/v11.2.6/README.md

-## :zap:  Giant Swarm Release 11.2.6 for Azure :zap:
+## :zap:  Tenant Cluster Release 11.2.6 for Azure :zap:

 This release adds two instance types to the list of supported instance types and fixes an error that was interrupting cluster creation.